Engee documentation

 Yes

-# Height vector for inlets A, B, C and D — vector of height of ports A, B, C and D
+# Height vector for inlets A, B, C and D — height vector of ports A, B, C and D

 Details

-Vector of port heights for enabled input ports A, B, C and D. The parameters Height vector for inlets A, B, C and D is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0.
+A vector of port heights for the enabled input ports A, B, C and D. Parameter Height vector for inlets A, B, C and D It is a vector of values corresponding to the height of each input port, starting from port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the parameter Number of inlets to one of the values: 4.
+To use this parameter, set for the parameter Number of inlets one of the values is: 4.

 Units